Travel with love in your heart. A Shutterstock Licensed Image.

 Compassion with Strangers

 Travel can be alienating for many people.
-I like to seek out ways to nurture others with positive reinforcement.
+I like to seek out ways to make life lovelier and nurture others with positive reinforcement.
 I often seek out the saddest and upset person in a restaurant and I secretly pay for their meal, leaving before the waitress tells them their bill was paid.

 If a taxi/Uber/Lyft/rickshaw driver shares a story of hardship and I can feel their pain, I give them a large sum of money and tell them that I love them.
 I did this in Thailand and the taxi driver squeezed me so hard, we both burst into tears.
 I often do this in the US with single mothers.
 Their reactions take my breath away.